hiyouga/LLaMA-Factory/README.md

 ## Changelog

+[23/07/19] Now we support training the **LLaMA-2** models in this repo.
+Try `--model_name_or_path meta-llama/Llama-2-7b-hf` argument to use the LLaMA-2 model.
+Remember to use `--prompt_template llama2` argument when you are using the LLaMA-2-chat model.

 [23/07/18] Now we develop an all-in-one Web UI for training, evaluation and inference.
 Try `train_web.py` to fine-tune models in your Web browser.
 Thank [@KanadeSiina](https://github.com/KanadeSiina) and [@codemayq](https://github.com/codemayq) for their efforts in the development.

 [23/07/11] Now we support training the **Baichuan-13B** model in this repo.
 Please replace the Baichuan-13B model file with `tests/modeling_baichuan.py` and try `--model_name_or_path path_to_baichuan_model` and `--lora_target W_pack` arguments to train the Baichuan-13B model.
 Remember to use `--prompt_template baichuan` argument when you are using the Baichuan-13B-Chat model.